The Swordsman (1974 film)

-The Swordsman is a 1974 British action film directed by Lindsay Shonteff and starring Linda Marlowe, Alan Lake and Edina Ronay.
-It was a sequel to the 1973 film Big Zapper and follows the adventures of a female private detective named Harriet Zapper.
+The Swordsman, also known as Zapper's Blade of Veangeance, is a 1974 British action film directed by Lindsay Shonteff and starring Linda Marlowe, Alan Lake and Edina Ronay.
+It is a sequel to Big Zapper (1973) and follows the adventures of female private detective Harriet Zapper.

 It was produced in 1974, including location shooting in the South of France around Nice.
 In 1976 it was picked up for release on the Odeon Circuit by Rank Film Distributors.

+Plot

+Reynaud Duval runs a fencing school, and wanting to be his father's sole heir, forces him to write a false will and then murders him.
+He leaves a note with the body which incriminates master swordsman Zendor.
+Duval's younger brother Karel hires detective Harriet Zapper and her Chinese side-kick Hock to investigate.